ewdlop/OSINT/README.md

 - I suggested Holy Spirit to them.
 Yes, you imps go play with them.
 - ….

-  [IPpl ]said no. They subjectively suggested them to me.
-And the subjected attacted them, too.
+  I[Ppl ]said no. I studied the subject and subjectively suggest them to them as oppse to they subjectively suggested them to me.
+And the subject~subjected~ attracted me and them, too.

 [Ilibrary gensis ][isam ]so touched.
 (Michael is 慘不仁賭)